ezweave/pretty-functional/chapters/one/one.md

 Now, this code, our first _better_ solution is _pretty functional_.
 I don't love the ternary operators, but they are what they are.
 Sometimes they _are_ the best solution, but they often get harry (when you start having long chains of them).
 I'd gladly accept a pull request or merge request (that's the GitLab version) of it, especially if you wrote a _shit ton_ of tests.
 I'd say to myself "this isn't perfect, but it's pretty, pretty good."
 (Channeling Larry David, of course.)

 You're already starting "the dance."
 This P.R. is from someone _thinking_ about functions.
 They're thinking about how they can do things _functionally_.
-It's _pretty damn functional_.
+It's _pretty darn functional_.

 But those ternary operators...